Savusavu Hot Springs

 There are several groups of hot springs in Savusavu town.
 Many springs are lined along the beach and quite a few of them are located below the high tide and their steam is seen only at low tide.

 One group of hot springs is located further inland.
-There is a hot stream leaving this group and flowing towards the sea – it was beloved place for Fijians to bathe.
+There is a hot stream leaving this group and flowing towards the sea – it was a beloved place for Fijians to bathe.

 Water in springs is boiling – the temperature of water often is at 100° C. Geophysical analysis shows that deeper the water temperature might be even 170° C.

 The water of Savusavu Hot springs is slightly bitter – saline.
-It is considered that smaller amount of sea water manages to mix into the spring water.
+It is considered that a smaller amount of seawater manages to mix into the spring water.

 As these hot springs are located far from any other hot springs, here have developed unique, endemic bacteria, able to survive in high temperatures.

 Savusavu Hot springs (or, as earlier was considered to be correct – Nasavusavu Hot springs) were well known to Fijians.
 Local people had a practical use for these springs – they boiled their food here.
-In the 19th century they told to Europeans that such springs here have existed as long as they can remember.
+In the 19th century, they told Europeans that such springs here have existed as long as they can remember.

 Description by Dana

 The first scientific description of these springs was given by the prominent American geologist James D. Dana and published in 1846.
 He did not see the springs himself but according to the stories of other members of United States Exploring Expedition these springs behaved like small geysers – they were "boiling fountains".

 Dana wrote that in Savusavu village was one hot spring.
 In some distance from the sea were five boiling springs with jets of water and one mud pool.
 Water from these springs forms a boiling pool with a stream leaving it.